yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-installation.md

 ->/YALMIP-master/operators
 ````

-Of course, you do not have to call the directory YALMIP-master, that just happens to be the name of the zip that Github generates.
+Of course, you do not have to call the directory YALMIP-master, that just happens to be the name of the zip that Github generates for the master branch..

 A lazy way to do this is `addpath(genpath(yalmiprootdirectory))`